-If you like to buy specialty cakes for the holidays save money this Easter by making your own Easter Bunny Cake at home!
-We originally featured this fun holiday recipe in 2001 and continue to update it every year as our readers send up photos of the cakes they make at home.
+If you like to buy specialty cakes for the holidays save money this Easter by making your own Easter Bunny Cake at home.
+We originally featured this fun holiday recipe in 2001 and continue to update it often as our readers send us photos of the cakes they make at home.
 I hope you will try making this easy holiday cake with your family for Easter or maybe later in the spring, it's a lot of fun and absolutely delicious!

 * * *

 Though Easter is more of a religious celebration for us as Christians, when I saw this cute bunny cake in the newspaper MANY years ago (like, before the Internet) I just had to try it out with our kids.
 We waited until after church to make the cake and had a lot of fun with it.
 This cute little bunny cake is not only fun for the children, it's pretty cool for the grown-ups too.
 Especially if you like coconut... which I DO!

 1 box of white cake mix (water, eggs, and oil, as needed)

 2 red Twizzlers® candy ropes